MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 Returns:
 * Result (array) - Returns an array of audio file information.
 Each item in the array contains the following:
    * Name (string) - The name of the audio file.
    * userAddedAsset (boolean) - If true, the file was added by the user.
-If false, the file is one of Misty's system audio files.
+If false, the file is one of Misty's system files.

 ### SaveAudioAssetToRobot
 Saves an audio file to Misty.
 Maximum size is 3 MB.

+#### Option 1

 Arguments:
 * FileName (string) - Name of the audio file to upload.
 This command accepts all audio format types, however Misty currently cannot play OGG files.